MatinM-96/StockNet/README.md

 1. **SimpleRNN-based model**
 2. **LSTM-based model**

-The rationale for selecting one stock (ABB) is to streamline training and testing.
-If the approach works effectively on a single stock, it can be extended to other stocks, thereby reducing experimentation time.

 Both implementations integrate sentiment analysis from tweets, technical indicators, and data smoothing techniques to improve the models’ ability to capture complex temporal patterns and long-range dependencies in financial data.

 ## Key Features and Methodologies